nkxxll/decrypt-storage-object/README.md

 ### meta

-so 16 bytes in the "meta file" are the encrypted fek
+So 16 bytes in the "meta file" are the encrypted FEK.

 ### data